RaphHaddad/blog/content/post/avoiding-disjointed-features-syndrome.md

 ## Pursuing the "Extensive Detail" Dichotomy

-When the "disjointed features" syndrome occurs, user stories will often get blamed for not having enough detail.
+When the "disjointed features syndrome" occurs, user stories will often get blamed for not having enough detail.
 Solutions that are often recommended during post-mortems or retrospectives is to make user stories more detailed.
 Unfortunately, this creates a situation of localised thinking within a user